 All transactions ever recorded on this blockchain are visible to anyone.
 As a result of the vast amount of computing power it takes to ‘mine‘ blocks of Bitcoin, some describe it as ‘digital gold’.

-The creator of Bitcoin goes by the pseudonym Satoshi Nakamoto, and their true identity remains unknown to this day.
+The creator of Bitcoin goes by the pseudonym Satoshi Nakamoto, whose identity remains unknown.
 Satoshi published the Bitcoin whitepaper in Oct.
 2008, which described a way to create a monetary network without the need for a central authority.

 What Makes Bitcoin Valuable?